Italy's League under pressure over racist shootings

 Traini is being held in solitary confinement and is expected to be charged in the coming days with attempted murder and racism.
 It was not clear when a trial might be held.

-Reporting by Crispian Balmer; editing by Mark Heinrich
+Reporting by Crispian Balmer; editing by Mark Heinrich and Kevin Liffey